2012 Asian Men's Handball Championship

 The 2012 Asian Men's Handball Championship was the 15th edition of the Asian Men's Handball Championship, held in Jeddah, Saudi Arabia, from 26 January to 5 February 2012.
 It acted as the Asian qualifying tournament for the 2013 World Men's Handball Championship in Spain.

+Defending champions South Korea defeated Qatar in the final, for their third consecutive title, and ninth overall.